 Google Business Profile: Monitor daily.
 This drives local search ranking and first impressions.

 Yelp: Check weekly.
-Lower car-buying intent but still indexed in search results.
+Lower car-buying intent, but still indexed in search results.

 Response Protocol: What to Say and How Fast to Say It